Eiriksmal/lawler-dot-io-template/content/2024/the-duty-to-data-portability.md

 # Wrapping up

-TLDR: Fight for Open-Source, fight for your data rights and fight for your privacy.
+> TLDR: Fight for Open-Source, fight for your data rights and fight for your privacy.

-[little summary]

-the reason i've been talking about ads it's because it's important to do have a diversified income to discourage rent seeking
+the reason i've been drawing parallels with advertising it's because it's important to do have a diversified income to discourage rent seeking

 i've been working around this stuff for years and i'll do for the foreseeable future (opportunity for blended value craetion)